cbcrg/tcoffee/docs/tcoffee_installation.rst

   -blast_server=NCBI

 ..
-Attention:: No need for any e-mail here, but you don't get PSI-BLAST, and whenever T-Coffee wants to use it, BLASTP will be used instead.
+Attention:: No need for any E-mail here, but you don't get PSI-BLAST, and whenever T-Coffee wants to use it, BLASTP will be used instead.

 Using another client
 ====================
 You may have your own client (lucky you).
 If that is so, all you need is to make sure that this client is complient with the BLAST command line.
 If your client is named foo.pl, all you need to do is run T-Coffee command line with:

 ::

   -blast_server=CLIENT_foo.pl

 Foo will be called as if it were BLASTPGP, and it is your responsability to make sure it can handle the following command line:

 ::